Rosemarie Colterman *PREC & Tom Oak

 Also in Bastion Square is The Maritime Museum of BC where you can explore maritime history.

-There is an enormous amount of recreational activities that can be done in the Greater Victoria area, for people of all ages:
+There are an enormous amount of recreational activities that can be done in the Greater Victoria area, for people of all ages:

 From aerial tours around Victoria and the Gulf Islands, wine tasting and brewery tours in the Saanich Peninsula to taking in shows at the theatre and visiting one of the many museums downtown.
 Perhaps sampling one of the cuisine tours, or taking a scenic rail tour further up island would be more appropriate.
 Whatever your interests, Victoria has something here for you.
 For those wanting to sample naval history, check out Fort Rodd Hill.
 Here you can explore gun batteries and underground magazines built a century ago, as well as searchlight emplacements, command posts...and much more.